ConSol-Monitoring/snclient/docs/prometheus/exporter.md

     ; modules dir - set folder with yaml module definitions modules dir = ${shared-path}/exporter_modules

-The exporter uses tha standard http settings with an additional `modules dir` to configure the exported modules.
+The exporter uses the standard http settings with an additional `modules dir` to configure the exported modules.

 For compatibility reasons, the modules itself are in yaml format as described